_ [Contents]

 The full electrochemical potential includes to contributions.
 In addition to the "chemical" contribution just discussed, there is the plain old electrostatic potential.
 If you put a net charge on a piece of metal, you change its potential, according to the usual notions of capacitance.

-Note that I didn’t say anything about charge being "created".
-It is OK to create charge pairs by ionizing some previously-neutral chemical, but no net charge was created, not even temporarily.
-It is also OK to speak of charge flowing through the cells.
-But charge does not flow "out" of the cells like water pouring out of a bucket.
+We can speak of charge flowing through the cells.
+In contrast, we should not think of charge flowing “out” of the cells like water pouring out of a bucket.
 In normal operation, if an electron flows out one terminal, an electron flows in the other terminal at the very same instant.
+When this happens, the cell accumulates gorge but does not accumulate charge.

 There are some things in physics that can be explained just fine by treating atoms as classical particles.
 The ideal gas law PV = NRT is often cited as an example.
 But there are other things that seem just as elementary but cannot be explained in terms of 19th-century physics.
 The Gibbs "paradox" is an example.
 It makes sense if you know how quantum mechanics deals with identical particles, and it is severely paradoxical otherwise.